Project Description

 Credit

-We do not give letter grades but have two parent/student/teacher conferences (in November and May) to assess student progress.
-A standardized achievement test is given to all the students during second semester.
+We do not give letter grades but have two parent/student/teacher conferences to assess student progress.
+We will also provide updates on student progress as needed throughout the year.
 Parents are encouraged to meet with staff whenever needed to clarify goals and expectations.

 Projects